crystal-lang/crystal-book/docs/crystal_for_rubyists/metaprogramming_help.md

 ### Generating Methods via `method_missing` Macro

-Following is a very simple example that demonstrates how to use `method_missing` macro tocreate the missing method based on the existence of receiver JSON object's key
+Following is a very simple example that demonstrates how to use `method_missing` macro to create the missing method based on the existence of receiver JSON object's key

 ```cr
 class Hashr